IBM-Cloud/bluetag/README.md

 *  TODO: Remove this line once Muneeb checks in his fix to create these in the code automatically.
 For now manually create these 4 databases in Cloudant: info, tag, location, markedlocation

 ##### Deploy backend services
 * Let's deploy the backend services to Liberty servers on Bluemix.
-Replace the prefix in the host attribute in the manifest.yml file in each of the projects below to give it a globally uniqiue hostname.
+Replace the prefix in the host attribute in the manifest.yml file in each of the projects below to give it a globally unique hostname.

    ```
    $ cd ../bluetag-register